tglewis1993/OpenGLPlane/README.txt

 OPEN GL FLAT PLANE ANIMATION - by Tom Lewis

+Shader Loaders and Texture Loaders were written by our tutor Paul Angel.
+This project makes use of freeGLUT, glew and GU CoreStructures Library.

+This project is STRICTLY non-profit and was produced for my coursework at the University of South Wales.

 Build Information:

 This project was originally developed using Visual Studio 2013.
 At the moment, the project has not been built into an independant executable, so other versions of VS(Such as